TinySkillet/Notes/FastAPI Best Practices.md

 The first benefit is that you can easily reuse the dependency across multiple endpoints with just a single  line of code.

 Second, there's no performance hit either. **FastAPI caches dependencies per request**, your dependency will be evaluated once in a request.
-It is efficient and helps to keep your endpoint clean.
+It is efficient and helps to keep your endpoint clean.2

 #### 11. Avoid creating a new DB connection in every endpoint.